What are "free radicals"?

 What are the most important non-enzymatic antioxidants?

-- Polyphenols --> have an antioxidant effect mainly due to the phenolic OH group; the number of OH groups influences the antioxidant effect
+- Polyphenols --> act v.a. due to phenolic OH groups, they are antioxidant; the number of OH groups influences the antioxidant effect.

 - Resveratrol --> 3 OH groups

-- quercetin --> 5 OH groups and therefore particularly strong antioxidant effect
+- Quercetin --&≤ 5 OH groups and therefore a particularly strong antioxidant effect

-- Matcha: has an ORAC value of 1,711 units/g, the highest known ORAC value in a natural product (ORAC stands for "Oxygen Radical Absorbance Capacity", i.e. the ability to reduce oxygen radicals)
+- Matcha: With an ORAC value of 1,711 units/g, it has the highest known ORAC value in a natural product (ORAC stands for "Oxygen Radical Absorbance Capacity", d.h. the ability to reduce oxygen radicals)

-- Brahmi: Scientific studies have primarily investigated the antioxidant effect of Brahmi in relation to neurodegenerative diseases (cf. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4564646/ )
+- Brahmi: Scientific studies have v.a. the antioxidant effect of Brahmi in relation to neurodegenerative diseases was investigated (see https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4564646/ )

 - Vitamin C (water-soluble)

-- Tocopherol E-OH is oxidized to tocopheroxyl radical and then reduced again to tocopherol E-OH by vitamin C or glutathione as a hydrogen donor
+- Tocopherol E-OH is oxidized to tocopheroxyl radical and then reduced back to tocopherol E-OH by vitamin C or glutathione as a hydrogen donor.

-- vitamin B2 (water-soluble): "Vitamin B2 (riboflavin) helps protect cells from oxidative stress." (official health claim)
+- Vitamin B2 (water-soluble): "Vitamin B2 (riboflavin) contributes to the protection of cells from oxidative stress.
+(Official health claim)

 - Vitamin A (fat-soluble)